datudar/data-prep-pipeline/README.md

 ## Data Preprocessing Pipeline

-This is a [preprocessing pipeline](/data_preprocessing.py) for handling heterogeneous data such as binary, categorical, and numerical data in tabular form.
-The [example data](/input/data_example.csv) contains ten samples with one target column, labeled "y", and eight feature columns.
+This is a preprocessing [pipeline](/data_preprocessing.py) for handling heterogeneous data such as binary, categorical, and numerical data.
+The example [data](/input/data_example.csv) contains ten samples with one target column, labeled "y", and eight feature columns of various data types.

-The data is intentionally imbalanced (i.e., there are just a couple of examples of the positive class, "y" = 1), so we first "upsample" the positive class.
+The pipeline reads in the data and performs some basic data preprocessing steps.
+First, the data is intentionally imbalanced (i.e., there are just a couple of examples of the positive class, "y" = 1), so we first "upsample" the positive class.
 Then, we feed the upsampled data through a pipeline which performs: **feature selection**, **imputation** of missing values, **feature engineering** by adding polynomial and interaction features, and **transformation** using normalization scaling.
 The steps in this particular pipeline are purely for demonstration purposes, so it is highly recommended you modify the pipeline to suit the needs of your analysis.

 The final data will contain thirteen samples with sixteen feature columns.
 The output, y and X, can then be fed directly into a machine learning library such as Scikit-learn.